Motorcycle Tour of Abruzzi

 motorcycle.
 He will be there as a point of reference and to

-support van with second guide to carry your luggage (one piece
+support van with second guide not only to carry your luggage from hotel

-to hotel, provide necessary assistance during the tour with
+to hotel, but also provide necessary assistance during the tour with

 tools and spares, and carry any purchases you have made along